Exilarch: Development and organization

 Such was the exilarchate as it appears in Talmudic literature, the chief source for its history during the first period, and which provides our only information regarding the rights and functions of the exilarchate.
-For the second or Arabic period, there is a very important and trustworthy description of the institution of the exilarchate (See the sections Installation ceremonies and Income and privileges); this description is also important for the first period, because many of the details may be regarded as having persisted from it.
+For the second, Arabic period, there is a very important and trustworthy description of the institution of the exilarchate (See the sections Installation ceremonies and Income and privileges).
+This description is also important for the first period as many of the details may be regarded as having persisted from it.

-In Baghdad the privilege of using seals was limited to the exilarch and geonim.
+In Baghdad, the privilege of using seals was limited to the exilarch and geonim.
 Serving under the authority of the caliph, they were extremely powerful as the highest authority for the Jewish people in the Caliphate.
 The use of seals was not limited to internal matters; their authority was recognized by Muslims as well.
 Based on the account of Benjamin of Tudela:

-"at the head of them all [the Jews under the Baghdad caliphate] is Daniel the son of Hisdai, who is styled 'Our Lord the Head of the Captivity of all Israel.' ... he has been invested with authority over all the congregations of Israel at the hands of the Emir al Muminim, the Lord of Islam."
+"At the head of them all [the Jews under the Baghdad caliphate] is Daniel the son of Hisdai, who is styled 'Our Lord the Head of the Captivity of all Israel.' ... he has been invested with authority over all the congregations of Israel at the hands of the Emir al Muminim, the Lord of Islam."

 Holders of the office

 Biblical exilarchs

-The following are exilarchs mentioned in the Seder Olam Zutta, most are likely legendary figures and have parallels in the text of 1 Chronicles 3:
+The following are exilarchs mentioned in the Seder Olam Zutta; most are likely legendary figures and have parallels in the text of 1 Chronicles 3: